 Ian: We draw a lot of or inspiration from early Detroit techno from artists such as DREXCIYA, CARL CRAIG, etc. We continue to be influenced by early Warp records releases and early industrial/underground synth music like THROBBING GRISTLE, CHRIS & COSEY and LIAISONS DANGEREUSES.

 What is the creative dynamic between the two of you when writing and recording?

 Ian: Usually we start a recording session with a jam.
 That could come from a beat and a bassline.
 It usually begins with the 808 and Pro-One.
 We try to keep it pretty simple, maybe adding an additional melodic line from the JX-3P or Juno 60.
 Patricia will take the raw form of the jam and work in vocals.
 Once a solid vocal idea is in place, we edit, arrange, and add flourishes to the song.

 With EDM being so popular in the US plus the more underground scenes like in New York with XENO & OAKLANDER, Wierd Records and the Minimal Wave label, do you feel an affinity with any of the movements or tribes?

 Ian: Yes, we played at Weird Records night a few years ago.
 We are big fans of XENO & OAKLANDER, Weird Records and the Minimal Wave label.

-To The Electricity Club’s ears, SOFT METALS have quite warm sound despite the chills as it were…
+SOFT METALS have a quite warm sound despite the chills as it were…

 Patricia: I was really proud of us when we made our debut album and I am really proud of our new album ‘Lenses’.
 SOFT METALS is about learning and growing and dancing and feeling.
 We give our best to our music and as time goes on, I think we get better and better at what we do.
 Each recording is a snapshot into out lives, feelings, and skill level at the time.
 It’s exciting for us to see the evolution.